Microsoft.AspNetCore.App metapackage for ASP.NET Core 2.1 or later

-This feature requires ASP.NET Core 2.1 and later targeting .NET Core 2.1 and later.
+This feature requires ASP.NET Core 2.1 or later targeting .NET Core 2.1 or later.

 - Does not include third-party dependencies except for Json.NET, Remotion.Linq, and IX-Async.
 These 3rd-party dependencies are deemed necessary to ensure the major frameworks features function.